openjdk/guide/README.md

 ## Building the Developers' Guide

 The project comes with a makefile.
 Simply type `make` to generate html files from the source markdown.
-The build requires the tools `pandoc`, `ìconv`, and `perl` and assumes a posix environment.
+The build requires the tools `pandoc`, `iconv`, and `perl` and assumes a posix environment.
 The resulting html files in the `build` directory are exactly the files published on the OpenJDK web server.
 There is however a larger framework on the web server with fonts and CSS that is not part of this project.
 This means that the html files as they are generated